samuel-soltys/samuel-soltys/README.md

 ## 👋 Hey, I’m Samuel

-Software engineer & incoming CS student at TU Delft, coding since age 9 and building everything from profitable e-commerce stores to software for stratospheric probes.\
+Software engineer & Bachelor’s student in Computer Science at TU Delft, coding since age 9 and building everything from profitable e-commerce stores to software for stratospheric probes.\
 In my free time, I explore machine learning and experiment with new technologies.

 ## Projects & Experience